cobwebos/docs/articles/azure-stack/azure-stack-faq.md

 ```

 ### <a name="can-i-use-all-ssd-disks-for-the-storage-pool-in-the-poc-installation"></a>Can I use all SSD disks for the storage pool in the POC installation?
-This configuration is not supported in this release.
-For more information, see the [requirements guide](azure-stack-deploy.md) for more information.
+For more information on storage configurations, see the [requirements guide](azure-stack-deploy.md).

 ### <a name="can-i-use-nvme-data-disks-for-the-microsoft-azure-stack-poc"></a>Can I use NVMe data disks for the Microsoft Azure Stack POC?
 While Storage Spaces Direct supports NVMe disks, Azure Stack only supports a subset of the possible drive types and combinations possible for Storage Spaces Direct.
+See the [requirements guide](azure-stack-deploy.md) for more information.

 ### <a name="how-can-i-reinstall-azure-stack"></a>How can I reinstall Azure Stack?
 You can follow the steps in the [redeployment guide](azure-stack-redeploy.md).